JoseArias31/Git-and-GitHub/README.md

 *This section is to configure the user credentials where other programmers can see who made changes and from where (email address):

--git config --global user.name "Jose Arias"  : This is to operate all the changes in all the repositories in GitHub.
+-git config --global user.name "Jose Arias": This is to operate all the changes in all the repositories in GitHub.
 To see the name added:
 -git config user.name
 output: Jose Arias